Napeoleon Bonaparte before the great Sphinx (ca 1868) by Jean-Leon Gerome, Hearst Castle.

 One of the most famous discoveries made by the French was that of The Rosetta Stone in July 1799.
 An engineer and officer in Napoleon’s army was about to demolish an ancient wall in the city of Rosetta, when he noticed The Rosetta Stone built into the wall.
 He recognised that the stone had three scripts written on it: Greek, Egyptian demotic and Egyptian hieroglyphic.
 He saved the stone and it was taken to the scientific team in Cario.
 The stone would become the key to deciphering the ancient Egyptian hieroglyphs.
 The world would learn in 1809, what Napoleon’s scholars had discovered in the published works entitled Description de I’Egypte.
 In all, by 1828 there would be a total of 23 volumes capturing Egyptian life and culture.

 With a treasure trove of records and great finds including the Rosetta stone, the Napoleonic expedition would leave us a powerful artistic account of ancient Egypt.
 In the years after Napoleon, others would be inspired to explore Egypt too.
 It is here that Egyptology was born.
-Though, it is somewhat of a shame that after Napoleon, Egypt over the next 100 years would become for some, nothing more than a quest for wealth and treasure.
-Many expeditions that followed simply turned into a ‘smash and grab’ exercise.
-So much would be damaged before eventually common sense prevailed.
+Though, it is somewhat of a shame that after Napoleon, Egypt over the next 100 years would become for some opportunist, nothing more than a ‘smash and grab’ exercise, before eventually common sense eventually prevailed.